 Program Evaluation & Utilization Reports

 Detailed statistical demographic reports reflect the overall impact of the Employee Assistance Program on the organization.
 Employee Assistance Network’s account managers analyze reports and make recommendations to enhance the utilization and impact of the EAP.
 Reports are provided on a quarterly or semi-annual basis.
 Please see the enclosed example.

 Quality Assurance Program

 Employee Assistance Network requires all clinical staff and affiliates to have a minimum of a Masters degree in a human services field and appropriate licensure by the state in which they work.
-We currently employee eight (8) Certified Clinical Social Workers, two (2) Licensed Professional Counselors, one Doctorate level counselor, and three (3) Licensed Employee Assistance Professionals.
+We currently employee six (6) Certified Clinical Social Workers, four (4) Licensed Professional Counselors, (1) Licensed Marriage and Family Therapist, and one (1) Licensed Employee Assistance Professionals.
 Each counselor receives clinical supervision on a regular basis with oversight provided by Employee Assistance Network’s Medical Director, a Board Certified Psychiatrist.
 There is also an ongoing internal case review process to ensure that each individual receives the most beneficial care possible.
 Each client company is assigned an identified account manager to serve as the conduit for communication, ensure quality service delivery, and resolve any problems which might occur.

 Indemnification & Professional Liability Insurance

 Employee Assistance Network staff are fully covered under general and professional liability insurance in the amount of three (3) million per incident/three (3) million aggregate.
 Affiliate staff and members of our provider panel must maintain one (1) million incident/ three (3) million aggregate.